TheOlasunkanmi/alx-low_level_programming/0x00-hello_world/README.md

 The 3-name script will compile a C file and create an executable named cisfun The 4-puts.c file is a c file that prints a sentence followed by a new line The 5-printf.c file will print exactly "with proper grammar, but the outcome is a piece of art," followed by a new line.
+The 6-size.c file will print the size of various types on the computer it is compiled and run on